containeroo/website/content/en/docs/cloudflare-operator/guides/zone_migration.md

 If you already use cloudflare-operator prior to v1.4.0, cloudflare-operator will continue working as before.
 However, if you follow the GitOps approach, you now also have to manage the zones that the operator should manage.

+cloudflare-operator can take over manually created DNS records if the name, content and type of the record match with the DNSRecord spec.